Papyrus 46: Nomina sacra

-On the other hand, Philip Comfort (preferring a date c.
+On the other hand, papyrologist Philip Comfort (preferring a date c.
 150–75) notes indications the scribe's exemplar made limited use of nomina sacra or none at all.
 In several instances, the word for Spirit is written out in full where the context should require a nomen sacrum, suggesting the scribe was rendering nomina sacra where appropriate for the meaning but struggling with Spirit versus spirit, without guidance from the exemplar.
 The text also inconsistently uses either the short or the long contracted forms of Christ.